 The newer versions of the characters might not play as well as the old ones, which can lead to changes in the balance of power.

 The new Street Fighter has already been released and the response from the competitive community has been positive.
 Compared to Street Fighter V’s shaky start, everyone seems on board here early.
 There are already some top characters and metas being identified.

 If you’re watching Street Fighter betting, you’ll want to stay on top of which players are pushing the meta forward and finding the best ways to play the new game.

 Street Fighter wagering and betting sites

-ArcaneBet takes a different approach to esports betting.
-Sure, its odds are competitive, but the most compelling thing about this site is its 100% deposit bonus up to €100.
-This is an excellent welcome bonus for anyone looking to extract some extra value out of Street Fighter V betting markets, so consider giving this operator a try.
+GG.Bet takes a different approach to esports betting.
+Sure, its odds are competitive.
+The most compelling thing about this site, though is its welcome deposit bonus.
+This is an excellent welcome bonus for anyone looking to extract some extra value out of Street Fighter 6 betting markets, so consider giving this operator a try.
 Read our GGBet review for more information on this operator.

-Predicting the outcome of a head-to-head clash between two top-tier players requires you to have in-depth knowledge of their strengths, weaknesses, and playstyles.
-And if you want to make a successful tournament winner bet, you’ll have to extrapolate that to the entire playing field.
-Which brings us to the final section of our guide…
+Predicting the outcome of a head-to-head clash is tricky.
+A final between two top-tier players requires you to have in-depth knowledge of their strengths, weaknesses, and playstyles.
+If you want to pick a successful tournament winner bet, you’ll have to extrapolate that to the entire playing field.
+This brings us to the final section of our guide…

 Get an edge betting on Street Fighter